benNthen/mobile_album_fetch_api/README.md

  ## Software Architecture

  Below is the architecture of the mobile app.
-It details how it communicates with the Typicode JSONPlaceholder's server to gather data.
+It details how it communicates with the Typicode JSONPlaceholder's server to gather data and displays them on the app.

  <img width="461" alt="Mobile Album Fetch API Architecture" src="https://user-images.githubusercontent.com/53241776/138982145-dc63203b-7a56-4121-ba29-96c7fb9ccd6c.png">